20 Things You Must Not Do After Your Keratin Treatment ⚠️

-After having my fair share of post-keratin hair disasters, I decided to make a list of things you must NOT do after a keratin treatment.
+After having my fair share of post-keratin hair disasters, I made a list of things you must NOT do after a keratin treatment.

-And today, I’m going to share this list to help you avoid all the frustrations and enjoy all the benefits of a good keratin treatment.
+And today, I will share this list to help you avoid the frustrations and enjoy all the benefits of a keratin treatment.

 So without further ado, let’s dive in.

-Even though your hairstylist will probably provide you with enough keratin treatment after care instructions, I want to emphasize some mistakes that many of you are likely unaware of.
+Although your hairstylist will probably provide you with enough aftercare instructions for your keratin treatment, I want to highlight some mistakes many of you may not be aware of.

 So here they are:

-Keratin-treated hair needs gentle shampoos (sulfate-free) with micro keratin that can progressively enhance the treatment to look fresh and hold on for longer.
+Instead, use gentle sulfate-free and salt-free shampoos with keratin that can progressively enhance the treatment to last longer.

 3. Do Not Wash Your Hair Frequently

 Keratin treatments are semi-permanent.
-So they wash out gradually.
+They wash out gradually.

-The key to maintaining your hair after a keratin treatment is to wash it less.
+The key to maintaining a keratin treatment is to wash the hair less often.